Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer

 “Being away so long, it’s a different world out here today,” Bolt said.

-In December 1996, two men were shot and killed during an attempted robbery.
-One was an off-duty NYPD officer.
+In December 1996, Ira Mike Epstein and off-duty police detective Charles Davis were shot and killed during an attempted robbery.

 Bell and Johnson were 19 and 22, respectively, when they were arrested.
 They didn’t know Bolt, a 34-year-old married father of four and restaurant owner, before that.